Glossary of Terms

 The ownership of most land is recorded at one of the HM Land Registries.
 Investigation of title where land is unregistered can be lengthy and more difficult.
 In an effort to reduce the amount of unregistered land the government now requires land registration at time of sale.

-If the lender is unsatisfied with the structural quality of the property, they may choose to hold back some of the loan until repair work has been carried out.
+If the lender identifies items of significant disrepair in the property, they may choose to hold back part of the loan until repair work has been carried out.

 Right of way

-If access to a property requires passing on or through another property then rights of way must be granted.
+If access to a property requires passing over or through another property then rights of way must be granted.
 This often applies to adjoining houses or linked gardens.

 A mortgage where for the first few years of the term the interest rate rises in steps over predetermined time intervals before reverting to the lender’s variable rate.

 A detailed survey that reports on the condition of the property as well as repairs that may be needed.
-Though it is more expensive that a homeowner’s report, it is also far more detailed and therefore more suitable for older properties where issues such as wiring and foundations are more prevalent.
+Though it is more expensive that a homebuyer’s report, it is also far more detailed and therefore more suitable for older properties where issues may be more more prevalent.

 Sold Subject to contract

 The term used to describe the period between agreed offer and exchange of contracts in England and Wales.
-At this stage the buyer or seller are not legally bound because the contract has not been exchanged and the survey not yet completed.
-This terminology is often used in all documentation until the exchange of contracts.
+At this stage the buyer or seller are not legally bound because the contract have not been exchanged.

-There are two types of surveys (in addition to a basic valuation survey) that can be carried out by surveyors prior to the exchange of contacts – a homebuyer’s report and the structural survey.
-The homebuyer’s report is less comprehensive and reports on the coverall condition of the property.
-The structural survey is far more detailed and more expensive.
-It covers not only the condition of the property but also repairs that may be needed.
-The homebuyer’s report is not suitable for older properties, which are likely to have more issues concerning walls, wiring and foundations, etc.
+There are two types of surveys (in addition to a basic valuation survey) that can be carried out by surveyors prior to exchange of contacts – a homebuyer’s report and a structural survey.
+The homebuyer’s report is less comprehensive and reports on the overall condition of the property.
+The structural survey is far more detailed, and will investigate drains, roof construction, damp issues etc. The structural survery is better suited to older properties, which are likely to have more issues..

 The right to ownership of a specific property.
 Evidence of this title is contained in the title deeds.

-Before the lender authorises a loan for a property, a surveyor will be asked to value the property to determine whether it is worth the amount of money required.
+Before the lender authorises a loan for a property, a surveyor will be asked to value the property to determine whether it is worth the price agreed.
 The borrower pays for this valuation report.Back to the top